 Bookkeeping is keeping track of your business: recording financial transactions, producing invoices, keeping track of payments and receipts.
 It’s not quite the same thing as accountancy, which tries to make sense of the information you have on your books – figuring out how much tax to pay, how to arrange your business to maximise your income, spotting areas of opportunity or wasted effort.

-But without accurate contracting bookkeeping, it’s much harder to come up with solid advice.
+But without accurate contracting bookkeeping, it’s much harder for an accountant to come up with solid advice.
 So do you do it yourself, or pay someone to do it?

 How to do your own bookkeeping